steingress/steingress.github.io/_pages/about.md

   - /about.html
 ---

-I am a Lecturer at the La Follette School of Public Affairs at the <a href="https://lafollette.wisc.edu">University of Wisconsin-Madison</a>.
+I am a Lecturer at the La Follette School of Public Affairs at the University of Wisconsin-Madison.

 My main research interests are International Economics and International Migration.